mxc2/immich-tiktok-remover/README.md

 I found no videos that were falsely detected as TikToks.

+## Usage

+Getting this script to run is as easy as one-two-three:

+1. **Check Python and pip Installation:** Ensure that Python and pip are installed on your system.
+2. **Download and Navigate:** Download the project and navigate to its directory using your terminal.
+3. **Install Dependencies:** Install the necessary dependencies by executing `pip install -r requirements.txt`.
+4. **Run the Script:** Once dependencies are installed, execute the script using `python ./src/immich_tiktok_remover.py`.
+You can add parameters to the end of that line f.e. `python ./src/immich_tiktok_remover.py --archive`

+### Why no simple download in Releases section?
+EasyOCR uses a dependency called torch, which is a really big package.
+The size of the package sadly crosses the maximum file size of Github releases.

 ## Customization
 Here are all the customization options available for Immich-Tiktok-Remover: